lowkin18/drv8701P_predriver/README.md

 This driver provides the SetCommand and GetCommand

 SetCommand(float motor_command, bool nsleep)

-  Params: motor_command: -100.0 to 100.0 with negative being reverse and positive being forward
+        float motor_command; -100.0 to 100.0 with negative being reverse and positive being forward bool nsleep;   //boolean that sets drv8701p to sleep or awake.
-          nsleep: Boolean variable that will set the DRV8701P chip to sleep

 GetCommand();
   return: Struct containing the peripherals outputs

-        uint16_t in1
+        uint16_t in1;

-        uint16_t in2
+        uint16_t in2;

-        bool  nsleep
+        bool  nsleep;

 NOTE: Coasting mode is not implemented in this driver